We are told not to force it, lest we cause our children psychological damage that will last a lifetime.

-You really have to hang tough when it comes to pull-ups, allowing your progeny to walk around naked all day, doling out M&Ms rewards and setting your child's potty anywhere in the house at any time of day.
+You really have to be resolute when it comes to pull-ups, allowing your progeny to walk around naked all day, doling out M&Ms rewards and setting your child’s potty anywhere in the house at any time of day.

 Rule number two: RELAX.

 If you’re thinking that it’s time to give potty training a whirl, read on.

 No two kids are the same, so don’t fret when you hear that so-and-so trained her child at 18 months of age and your child is 3.
 Developmentally, some children may show signs of readiness at 18 months, but most pediatricians agree that many toddlers will start showing signs closer to age 2.
 Experts say timing is everything, so don’t start the process if you’ve recently moved or are undergoing any other big life changes (which means your child is, too).